 Year 6 – St. David – Mrs Ruddy

-In Religious Education, Year 6 are learning about what it means to be a Muslim; they will begin by studying Islam.
-There will be plenty of opportunity for discussion and debate during these sessions.
+In Religious Education, Year 6 are learning about Christianity and there will be plenty of opportunities for discussion and debate during these sessions.
 This topic links nicely to our PSHE where we are celebrating differences.

-In our ICT lessons, children are learning how to be explorers by creating Geotrails and after October half term, they will become Charity fundraisers!
+In our ICT lessons, children are learning how to become Charity fundraisers!

 I am very much looking forward to teaching all of these amazing topics and helping the children to expand their knowledge and understanding of the world they are in.

 All children are expected to read regularly every week to an adult; each time they read, they will receive raffle tickets.
 When they have read 5 times, they will receive raffle tickets and a merit, which will count towards their house.
 Other prizes for reading will be given in class throughout the year.

 Could you please ensure that your child brings their home/school planner in to school every day.
 Please feel free to write any comments in it.

 Every Friday your child will bring their planner home which will have been signed by their teacher.
 This should be countersigned by the parent/carer and returned to school again on Monday morning.
 Children will receive a merit for planners that have been signed when returned on Monday.